 Can be Used Abroad

-With an unlocked phone however, you can easily configure the phone for a roaming setup.
-Even if you like travelling to many different countries on your one week vacation, you’d still have a fully functional phone to use and call someone with.
+With an unlocked phone, however, you can easily configure the phone for a roaming setup.
+Even if you like traveling to many different countries on your one-week vacation, you’d still have a fully functional phone to use and call someone with.